MathewBravo/Low-Latency-Applications/Designing-Twitch.md

 The stored VODs within Twitch may utilize an object storage system like Amazon S3 and a CDN like CloudFront.
 The video is received through an RTMP (Real-Time Messaging Protocol) and then transcoded.
 Transcoding is the process in which the video is decoded from one format into various other formats like various resolutions and bitrates to help better support various network connection strengths and connected devices.

-_Note: Along wit Transcoding, there are also the processes of Transmuxing where deliver format changes without any changes to encoding, and Transrating where the bitrate is changed._
+_Note: Along with Transcoding, there are also the processes of Transmuxing where deliver format changes without any changes to encoding, and Transrating where the bitrate is changed._

 ## Why Video Streams Lag